- What is a DSLR Camera?

 Most cameras allow you to save your photos in one of two formats: JPEG or RAW.
 JPEG is easily the simpler of the two.
 As soon as the picture is taken, you can share it with anyone or upload it to your personal portfolio or social media accounts.
 RAW files are larger in size and uncompressed.
 That means that you can do a lot more with them in post-processing, but they require a lot more work to properly unpack and make visible.

 Beginning photographers are advised to start with JPEGs until they’re comfortable with their camera.
-Once you have some quality photo editing software and the time to learn how to use it, you can start looking at shooting in RAW.
+Once you have some quality photo editing software and the time to learn how to use it properly, you can start looking at shooting in RAW.

 Understanding How to Hold Your Camera

-If you’ve kept up with us so far, you should understand the fundamentals of how to use DSLR, but we need to talk about the practicalities of actually shooting a photograph.
-DSLR cameras are serious pieces of equipment, and that means treating them with the utmost care is important.
+If you’ve kept up with us so far, you should now understand the fundamentals of how to use DSLR, but we also need to talk about the practicalities of actually shooting a photograph.
+DSLR cameras are serious pieces of equipment, and that means that it’s vital to treat them with the utmost care.
 If you’re picking up a DSLR for the first time, it’s probably going to have more weight to it than any other camera you’ve ever handled, and learning how to properly hold it may be basic, but it’s also fundamental.

 DSLR cameras are intended to be held in both hands, and getting in the habit will allow you to keep it steady while also having access to all the important functions.
 Grip the body in your right hand with your palm firmly holding the right side of the camera.
 Your index finger should be settled over the shutter so you can easily take a shot without adjusting your grip.
 Your left hand should be positioned over the lens to hold it steady and shift the focus and zoom.
 In this position, your right thumb should easily be able to access the back panel controls so you can easily change the camera settings.

 Your posture is also important, as a good stance will allow you to better steady yourself and shoot less blurry photos.
 If you’re standing, tuck your elbows against your body to give the camera a better center of gravity.
 The camera should be settled against your eyebrow to create more stability for the camera.
-If you need to shift the camera vertically to capture a portrait, do so with the shutter release pointing upward.
-Your legs should be slightly apart to create a greater sense of balance, and you should practice controlled breathing to minimize any involuntary movement.
+If you need to shift the camera vertically to capture a portrait photo, do so with the shutter release pointing upward.
+Your legs should be slightly apart to provide greater balance, and you should practice controlled breathing to minimize any involuntary movement.